Kellyanne Conway’s ‘SNL’ Fatal Attraction, $100K Club Membership, 4 Trump Years?

 “Kellyanne Conway (Kate McKinnon) tries to win back Jake Tapper’s (Beck Bennett) trust.”

-As reported by the Inquisitr, Conway and Tapper got into a pretty heated exchange when Jake asked Kellyanne if she believed CNN was “fake news,” as President Trump has oftentimes claimed.
+As reported by the Inquisitr, Conway and Tapper got into a pretty heated exchange when Jake asked Kellyanne if she believed CNN was “fake news,” as President Trump has often claimed.
 Kellyanne admitted that she did not believe CNN was fake news.
 Conway also answered Tapper’s questions about why Mr. Trump did not publish any tweets about the recent killings at a mosque in Quebec City — whereas President Trump has tweeted about seemingly less-important issues.

 CNN’s Jake Tapper To Kellyanne Conway: Fake News?
 Why No Trump Mosque Tweet? https://t.co/C0u6Z5eNx8